 Science outreach is a key part of what we do in the Department of Natural Sciences.

-We provide a range of outreach opportunities at primary, secondary, and post-16 level.
-Staff and students are happy to support the curriculum through events such as in-class guest talks and live experiments, after-school seminars, and careers events.
-In some instances, remote support is more effective, via email contact and teaching resources.
-We are happy to develop bespoke outreach activities to support your lessons.
+We also provide a range of outreach opportunities for primary, secondary and post-16 students.
+Our staff and students support curricula through events such as in-class talks, live experiments, after school seminars and careers events.
+In some instances, remote support is more effective, such as email contact and teaching resources.